Congenica/psga-pipeline-sars-cov-2/README.md

 - produce viral genome assemblies from sequence data (ncov2019-artic-nf);
 - assign epidemiological lineages (Pangolin-Scorpio)

-### Synthetic

-This is a proof-of-concept pathogen pipeline which can also be used as a template.

-### S-aureus

-This pathogen pipeline is based on Bactopia.
-It works as follows:

-- produce bacterial genome assemblies from sequence data
-- Call variants
-- Detect antibiotic resistance genes

 ## Operation

 This pipeline runs on a Kubernetes environment.
 The main workflow coordinates the execution of processes within Kubernetes jobs.